eludius18/Hardhat_Forking_Ethereum_Mainnet/README.md

-# Create Unlockd NFT Collection
+# Forking Mainnet Ethereum Chain

 ## Install the Dependencies and Dotenv